-Deep Learning for Cervical Cancer Detection using Pap Smear Images
+Mathematical Evaluation of Deep Learning Architecture with Feature Fusion for Cervical Cancer Detection Classification

 Panamerican Mathematical Journal